 Growing and retaining your current customers is smart business.
 Companies that focus on and strive to delight their customers outperform in the marketplace.
 This may sound obvious, but it frequently gets lost in the daily shuffle of keeping the business going.
-This paper outlines the characteristics of a Customer Focused Organization and suggests specific techniques to enhance the loyalty of your customers.
+This paper outlines the characteristics of a Customer Focused Organization and suggests specific techniques to enhance the loyalty of your customer base.
 Success in this endeavor not only helps drive growth with current customers, but it also pays dividends with new customer acquisition efforts.

 By: Berlin Packaging Specialist

 Date: October 28, 2019

 Executives work feverishly to grow revenues and expand profit margins.
 It’s very tempting to pull many costly levers – in advertising, marketing, sales, product development, and beyond – to find the next big customer “win.”